 The federal government should ensure that all entities that are subject to the Affordable Care Act data collection requirement are in compliance.

-The federal government should take steps to ensure that racial and ethnic groups that have experienced discrimination, women, and older adults are included in federally funded research where feasible.
+The federal government should take steps to ensure that historically disadvantaged racial and ethnic groups, women, and older adults are included in federally funded research where feasible.

 The federal government should monitor and make public the extent to which publicly sponsored research contributes directly to the development of commercial products by private entities.